-In 1896, Henri Becquerel discovered a hitherto unknown, non-continuous ray that could penetrate many materials—including black paper—and would cause fogging of photographic plates.
-Two years later, a married couple, Pierre and Marie Curie, conducting experiments on uranium ore and uranium pitchblende, discovered two new elements that were particularly radioactive, namely the elements polonium and radium.
+In 1896, Henri Becquerel discovered a hitherto unknown, non-continuous ray that could penetrate many materials—including black paper—leading to fogging of photographic plates.
+Two years later, Pierre and Marie Curie, conducting experiments on uranium ore and uranium pitchblende, discovered 2 radioactive elements known as polonium and radium.

-Radiation that carries sufficient energy to free negatively charged electrons from their atoms or molecules is known as ionizing radiation.
-What remains of the molecule are positively charged atoms.
-Unstable atom nuclei have the ability to transform themselves spontaneously into other atoms, the process of which results in ionizing radiation.
-This ability is known as radioactivity.
+Radiation that carries sufficient energy to free negatively-charged electrons from their atoms or molecules is known as ionizing radiation leaving behind positively-charged atoms.
+Unstable atomic nuclei are transformed spontaneously into other atoms, which results in ionizing radiation.
+This phenomenon is known as radioactivity.

-Above a certain dosage, all radioactive materials, especially those that emit ionizing radiation, become a health hazard.
+Above a specific dosage, all radioactive materials, especially those that emit ionizing radiation, become a health hazard.

-The transformation process by which the nucleus of an unstable atom loses energy via emitting radiation is known as radioactive decay.
-There is no way to predict when a certain atom will begin to decay, and it is not a subject of external influence.
+The transformation in which the nucleus of an unstable atom loses energy via radiation emission is known as radioactive decay.
+The timing of radioactive decay of an atom cannot be predicted and is not a subject of external influence.

-The nuclear decay rate A (activity) is the resulting quotient number after dividing the number of decays N by the amount of time t:
+The nuclear decay rate A (activity) is the quotient resulting after dividing the number of decays N by the amount of time t:

 A = dN / dt